SirFroweey/PyDark/README.md

 ```
 *(Server protocol example)*

 **Note:** it is possible to use PyDark.net networking code outside an PyDark.engine.Game() instance.
-Take a look at the client.py and server.py examples on how to acheive that.
+Take a look at the client.py and server.py examples on how to achieve that.

 **Real PyDark implementation**
 > The best and easiest way to create a networked game in PyDark is to create two (or more) files named client.py and server.py.
 Your client code should store your PyDark game and client networking logic (PyDark.net.ClientProtocol sub-class, Sprites, Tilsheets, Scenes, Mainloop, etc).
 While the server.py file should only store PyDark.net server networking logic.